pvnlubenia/DESIRE-Matlab-/README.txt

                 - L: latest spanning tree found
                 - F: list of all edges directed from vertices in T to vertices not in T
                 - spanTreeCount: number of spanning trees
+                - spanTree: list of edges of the directed spanning tree towards the root vertex
      3. edge (class; used in graph_ and grow)           - OUTPUT: Returns a directed edge with indicated starting and ending vertex numbers.
 It adds a directed edge from 'from_node' to 'to_node' to a directed graph created using the class graph_.
            - INPUTS
                 - from_node: starting vertex number (natural number)